kishansharma3012/kishansharma3012.github.io/Projects.md

 - Constructed CNN closely following the LeNet architecture, implemented loss function as addition of triplet and pairs loss and trained network using Adam optimizer using Tensorflow
 - Implemented KNN search to evaluate the network, visualized feature descriptors in 3D space and plotted confusion matrix

-### Generation of Restraunt Review Sentences using Hidden Markov's Model
-- Preprocessing of Large Yelp Dataset: Detected the duplicate reviews using Locality Sensitive Hashing with Cosine Similarity and removed them; cleaned the data in the sparse matrix structure
-- Performed latent factor matrix factorisation using Alternating Optimisation and Gradient Descent(full-sweep and mini batch) for the recommendation of restaurant and compared their results

-### Restaurant Recommendation for Massive Yelp Dataset
+### Mining Massive Yelp Dataset
-- Preprocessing of Large Yelp Dataset: Detected the duplicate reviews using Locality Sensitive Hashing with Cosine Similarity and removed them; cleaned the data in the sparse matrix structure
-- Performed latent factor matrix factorisation using Alternating Optimisation and Gradient Descent(full-sweep and mini batch) for the recommendation of restaurant and compared their results
+- Restaurant Recommendation: Detected Duplicate reviews using Locality Sensitive Hashing with Cosine Similarity and removed them and preprocessed dataset; Performed latent factor matrix factorisation using Alternating Optimisation and Gradient Descent for the recommendation of restaurant and compared their results.
+- Restaurant Review Classification: Used HMM as a probabilistic generative model for text data; Trained two HMM for classifying a review into 1-star or 5-star using Baum-welch algorithm
+- Restaurant Ranking: Performed topic specific page rank on a directed weighted graph of restaurants; calculated standard page rank scores
+- Clustering Users: Performed spectral clustering on an undirected weighted graph of users based on reviews; Qualitatively evaluated results using ratio cut and normalized cut

 ### Image based Plant Disease Detection using Deep Learning
 - Performed classification task on the Plant Village Dataset to identify 26 diseases